techiediaries/blog/_posts/2018-01-23-building-a-modern-web-application-with-django-rest-framework-and-vue-dot-js-part-1.markdown

 }
 ```

-Next make sure to import the following dependencies in your `settings.py` file
+Next, make sure to import the following dependencies in your `settings.py` file:

 ```python
 import json